 Quality Control — The functional area that supports the state's approach to quality control and allows authorized staff to enter sample selection criteria.
-Based on the criteria, TIERS generates a sample list.
+Based on the criteria, the Texas Integrated Eligibility Redesign System (TIERS) generates a sample list.

 Questionable Information — Information that is contradictory or incomplete.

-Radiation Exposure Payments — A program to compensate individuals for injuries or deaths resulting from the exposure to radiation from nuclear testing and uranium mining.
+Radiation Exposure Payments — A program to compensate individuals for injury or death resulting from the exposure to radiation from nuclear testing and uranium mining.
 When the affected individual is deceased, payments are made to the surviving spouse, children, parents, grandchildren or grandparents.

 Range of Payment — The highest to the lowest representative pay amounts used to determine the current ongoing budget.

-Reactivation Date — The effective date on which benefits for an EDG should be reinstated.
-This date is entered for various situations including denied in error, continued benefits for a denied EDG, reinstating Transitional Medicaid Assistance (TMA) and reactivating an EDG without requiring a new application form.
+Reactivation Date — The effective date on which benefits for an Eligibility Determination Group (EDG) should be reinstated.
+This date is entered for various situations including denied in error, continued benefits for a denied EDG, reinstating Transitional Medicaid Assistance (TMA), and reactivating an EDG without requiring a new application form.

 Real Property — Land and any improvements on it.

-- Timely – SNAP application filed by the 15th of the last month of certification.
-This is also called a timely recertification.
+- Timely – Supplemental Nutrition Assistance Program (SNAP) application filed by the 15th of the last month of certification.
+This is also called a timely recertification or redetermination.

 - Untimely – SNAP application filed after the 15th of the last certification month.
 An untimely reapplication is treated the same as an initial application.

 Note: Verification requirements are the same for both timely and untimely applications.

 Reapplication Date — Date a new application for redetermination or complete review of eligibility is received by the Texas Health and Human Services Commission (HHSC).